dlt-hub/dlt/docs/website/blog/2024-03-28-easy-hard-possible.md

 Starting from a simple abstraction like `pipeline.run(data, table_name="table")`, where data can be any iterable such as a generator or dataframe, dlt enables robust loading.
-Here is an enumeration of things that the above function does, so you don't have to.
+Here is what the above function does, so you don't have to.
 - It will (optionally) unpack nested lists into separate tables with generated join keys, and flatten nested dictionaries into a main row.
 - If given a generator, it will consume it via microbatching, buffering to disk or external drives, never running out of memory (customisable).
 - it will create "extract packages" of extracted data so if the downstream steps fail, it can resume/retry later.